Tuition & Fees

 ABSN Students

-For all ABSN students, tuition is charged on a per semester basis.
-ABSN tuition is $24,147 per semester.
+Tuition for all ABSN students is charged on a per semester basis.
+ABSN tuition is $25,258 per semester.
 In the event a student must decelerate, the student will be charged the graduate per-credit-hour tuition rate, as listed below.

-For students in the MSN program and DNP programs, as well as those pursuing a post-graduate certificate, other certificate, or nondegree study, tuition is charged at the graduate per-credit-hour tuition rate ($1,984 as of Fall 2022).
-To calculate tuition for the academic year, multiply the number of credit hours in which you are enrolling by the per-credit-hour rate.
+Tuition for students in the MSN and DNP programs, as well as those pursuing a post-graduate certificate, other certificate, or nondegree study, tuition is charged at the graduate per-credit-hour tuition rate of ($2,075 as of Fall 2023).
+To calculate tuition for the academic year, multiply the number of credit hours enrolled by the per-credit-hour rate.

 Fees